kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ### spec.allowedSchemas
 It defines which consumers may refer to a database instance.
 We implemented double-optIn feature between database instance and schema-manager using this field.
-- `spec.allowedSchemas.namespace,from` indicates how you want to filter the namespaces, from which a schema-manager will be able to communicate with this db instance.
+- `spec.allowedSchemas.namespace.from` indicates how you want to filter the namespaces, from which a schema-manager will be able to communicate with this db instance.
 Possible values are : i) `All` to allow all namespaces, ii) `Same` to allow only if schema-manager & MongoDB is deployed in same namespace & iii) `Selector` to select some namespaces through labels.
-- `spec.allowedSchemas.namespace,selector`.
-You need to set this field only if `spec.allowedSchemas.namespace,from` is set to `selector`.
+- `spec.allowedSchemas.namespace.selector`.
+You need to set this field only if `spec.allowedSchemas.namespace.from` is set to `selector`.
 Here you will give the labels of the namespaces to allow.
 - `spec.allowedSchemas.selctor` denotes the labels of the schema-manager instances, which you want to give allowance to use this database.

 ### spec.coordinator